Corona is a cult, and we can demonstrate it.

 I would propose the wearing of Corona Masks is understandable as religious ritual, as religious garb.
 Often these are handkerchiefs or scarves.
 By about mid-April, only Corona-Heretics were publicly daring to say (cite the research to the effect that) these kinds of masks are either generally useless or are possibly counter productive towards the stated aim for most people in most general situations, and the entire premise of the attempt to fully suppress a respiratory virus was absurd and pig-headed to begin with: Now that is Corona-Heresy.

-Swiss Propaganda Research has held the rational, calm, anti-Panic flag all along, and includes this as one of its top points at its Swiss Doctor on COVID19 series:
+Swiss Policy Research has held the rational, calm, anti-Panic flag all along, and includes this as one of its top points at its Swiss Doctor on COVID19 series:

 There is also no scientific evidence for the effectiveness of face masks in healthy or asymptomatic individuals.
 On the contrary, experts warn that such masks interfere with normal breathing and may become “germ carriers”.
 Leading doctors called them a “media hype” and “ridiculous”.